RianaAllen/WritingSamples/Work Product/How_To/Markdown_Example.md

 Once you have created an account and logged in, you can find a restaurant from which to order.

-Open any web browser, type “just-eat.co.uk” into the navigation bar, and press the enter key.
+Open any web browser, type [just-eat.co.uk](just-eat.co.uk) into the navigation bar, and press the enter key.
 This will bring you to the Just Eat homepage.
 ![Just Eat Homepage](Images/Homepage.png)